A Newbie Guide to pygame¶

 or Things I learned by trial and error so you don't have to,

 or How I learned to stop worrying and love the blit.

 Pygame is a python wrapper for SDL, written by Pete Shinners.
-What this means is that, using pygame, you can write games or other multimedia applications in Python that will run unaltered on any of SDL's supported platforms (Windows, Unix, Mac, beOS and others).
+What this means is that, using pygame, you can write games or other multimedia applications in Python that will run unaltered on any of SDL's supported platforms (Windows, Unix, Mac, BeOS and others).

 Pygame may be easy to learn, but the world of graphics programming can be pretty confusing to the newcomer.
-I wrote this to try to distill the practical knowledge I've gained over the past year or so of working with pygame, and it's predecessor, pySDL.
-I've tried to rank these suggestions in order of importance, but how relevent any particular hint is will depend on your own background and the details of your project.
+I wrote this to try to distill the practical knowledge I've gained over the past year or so of working with pygame, and it's predecessor, PySDL.
+I've tried to rank these suggestions in order of importance, but how relevant any particular hint is will depend on your own background and the details of your project.

 This may sound incredibly dull, but the confidence you'll gain through your familiarity with python will work wonders when it comes time to write your game.
 The time you spend making python code second-nature will be nothing compared to the time you'll save when you're writing real code.